 Limited scalability is another headwind that centralized networks contend with as all core applications are contained in single server machines.
 Addition of more storage as well as bandwidth and processing power must always come into play, to keep up with increased internet connection demand.

 With Decentralized networks, the architecture allows the distribution of workloads over multiple computer nodes, instead of concentrating it in one place.
-In this case, a system is scaled’ out by simply adding more nodes to provide more computing power as well as more fault tolerance.

 Data Censorship and Net Neutrality